 The Cayman Islands real estate market appeals to foreign buyers due to its tax neutral status, no restrictions on foreign ownership, guaranteed property title and of course, purchasers are spoiled for choice with a variety of properties from the famous Seven Mile Beach to the tranquil neighbourhoods of South Sound and the eastern districts.

-There are no income, property, corporate, capital gains or inheritance taxes in the Cayman Islands.
+In the Cayman Islands, there is no income tax, property tax, corporate tax, capital gains tax or inheritance tax.
 A one-time stamp duty (land transfer fee) is applicable on real estate sales and is currently 7.5% on the purchase price or value of the property (whichever is higher), made payable to the Cayman Islands Government.
 First-time Caymanian buyers receive a special exemption of this fee if they make a land purchase of no more than CI$100,000 or on property under CI$300,000 – any purchase made above this amount is eligible to receive a reduced rate of 2%.

 Ease of Access

 The Cayman Islands are one of the closest Caribbean destinations to the United States.
 Direct flights from Miami are just over one hour in length, and flights from New York City are only three and a half hours.
 The Owen Roberts International Airport recently expanded to accommodate up to three million passengers.
 The expansion was officially opened by Prince Charles and The Duchess of Cornwall during their visit to the Cayman Islands on 27 March 2019.

 Those who prefer to travel via private jet charter to the Cayman Islands can be greeted by Island Air’s exclusive Meet and Greet service.
 As the islands’ only Fixed Base Operator, Island Air has served the aviation community in the Cayman Islands since 1987, providing cost-effective and hassle-free aviation services for private and chartered aircrafts.